ILSA offers audits for all the regulatory agencies

 You choose the compliance reviews that meet your specific needs.

 ILSA contacts all the Departments of Insurance.
 We check your demographic information on file to see if it is up-to-date.
 Your State-by-State Report lists all your license information, including Lines of Authority and expiration dates.
 It also provides a snapshot of your appointments with insurance companies.
 If you have administrative actions, you’ll see which states know about them.
-The report also lets you know how to reinstate licenses that have been cancelled or allowed to lapse within the previous two (2) years.
+The report also lets you know how to reinstate licenses that have been canceled or allowed to lapse within the previous two (2) years.

 ILSA performs Licensing Reviews for both individual producers and insurance agencies.
 An agency report also lists the individual producer(s) affiliated to the agency’s license in each state.